JGRennison/OpenTTD-patches/README.md

 * Freight train through load (added in v0.24.0)
   This is an alternative loading mode for freight trains for the case where the train is longer then the platform.

-* Up to 256 NewGRFs in multiplayer (added in v0.25.0)

 * Multiple rail types per tile (added in v0.29.0)

 * Save/load and savegame format changes